FuelLabs/sway-standards/docs/src/src-6-vault.md

 ### Single Asset Vault

-A basic implementation of the vault standard demonstrating how to restrict deposits and withdrawals to a single AssetId.
+A basic implementation of the vault standard demonstrating how to restrict deposits and withdrawals to a single `AssetId`.

 ```sway
 {{#include ../examples/src6-vault/single_asset_vault/src/main.sw}}